Expoverse/html-music-visualizer/README.md

 ![Diagram of the HTML Music Visualizer](HTML-and-CSS-Music-Visualizer.png)

-This repository is a the code example of an HTML, CSS, and JavaScript music visualizer.
+This repository is a code example of an HTML, CSS, and JavaScript music visualizer.

-You can read the [article on creating a music vizulizers](https://appcode.app/how-to-create-an-html-music-visualizer-with-examples/) found on Appcode, which is a [developer reference and resource website](https://appcode.app/).
-The references includes tutorials, how-tos, documention, and specs on the HTML, CSS, and JavaScript langauge.
+You can read the [article on creating music visualizers](https://appcode.app/how-to-create-an-html-music-visualizer-with-examples/) on Appcode, which is a [developer, a reference, and a resource website](https://appcode.app/).
+The references include tutorials, how-tos, documentation, and specs on the HTML, CSS, and JavaScript languages.

-The mentioned article covers how to recreate the code in this repo step-by-step with addional resouces on the topic.
+The article covers how to recreate the code in this repo step-by-step, with additional resources on the topic.

-There are other resources you can visit to learn more about the JavaScript and other languages included in this repository.
+You can visit other resources to learn more about JavaScript and other languages included in this repository.
 Let's list a few of those resources.

 - [Using your first HTML elements](https://appcode.app/how-to-create-your-first-html-elements-with-examples/)
 - [Cascading Styles Sheets and how to use them with CSS](https://appcode.app/how-to-use-css-cascading-style-sheets-to-style-html/)